Strathpeffer: History

 In the Victorian era Strathpeffer was popular as a spa resort, owing to the discovery of sulphurous springs in the 18th century.
 The pump-room in the middle of the village dates from 1819.
 Soon after that, a hospital and a hotel were also built.
+During World War 1, the hospital was a convalescent US Naval Hospital.
 In 1942 the Spa hospital was destroyed by fire.
 The Strathpeffer Pavilion dates from 1880, and was built to provide a venue for entertainment of the visitors.
 It fell into disuse and disrepair towards the end of last century, but has now been restored as a new venue for the arts, weddings, other functions, and events of all kinds.

 Coal like material was found near Castle Leod in the 1700s and was worked for a short time.
 The material was evaluated by well known Mining Engineer John Geddes in the mid 1800s but it is not known if his suggestion that it should be further evaluated was implemented.